dannberg/dannb-org/content/blog/2024/apple-vision-pro-thoughts.md

 There were three epiphany moments I had when using the Vision Pro.
 The first occurred when using the controls (eye and hand tracking).
 The second happened while watching an immersive show produced by Apple TV+.
 And the third epiphany came to me the moment I connected my laptop to the headset via virtual display.

 ## Epiphany 1: Why this feels like the future
 When Apple first announced the product, they immediately let reporters at the keynote try the upcoming headset.
-A comment from many was that the experience felt like *peek into the future*.
+A comment from many was that the experience felt like a *peek into the future*.
 I was both skeptical and intrigued by this comment.
 "Skeptical" because we already had VR (ie the Oculus Rift, HTC Vive, PS VR), so why would the Vision Pro be a peek into the future that wasn't already clear from these other headsets?
 And I was "intrigued" for pretty much the exact same reason—because most of these reports *had* tried other VR devices and were *still* making that comment.

 After using the headset for myself, I can report having the exact same thoughts.
 Using the Vision Pro *is* like peeking into the future, in a novel way I never felt with other devices.